 Research in the Psychology Department covers a wide spectrum of contemporary behavioral science within a close-knit community of faculty and students.
-There are four major areas of emphasis within the department: behavioral neuroscience, cognition, perception, and social/personality.
-There are also faculty members who pursue research in animal behavior and in ethics/learning/motivation.
+There are four major areas of emphasis within the department, behavioral neuroscience, cognition, perception, and social/personality, with main cross-cutting themes in health, affective science, and lifespan development.

 Behavioral neuroscience is the study of behavior as a function of brain activity.
 As a discipline, it has a close relationship with such fields as neurophysiology, experimental neuroanatomy, and neurochemistry.